 Bill Cassidy running for governor?
 Senator plans to announce decision this week

-BATON ROUGE - U.S. Senator Bill Cassidy says he's been considering a run for the governor's office and that he will announce his decision in the coming days.
+BATON ROUGE - U.S. Senator Bill Cassidy says he's been considering a run for the governor's office in 2023 and that he will announce his decision in the coming days.

 Senator Cassidy teased the announcement during a conference call with news outlets on Tuesday.